 |8.
 Offer at expiry||Once the term is over, the lessee is asked to purchase the asset/property.||There is no such offer given to the tenant by the landlord.|

-Lease and Rent both are different, but to a layman, they stand similar.
-That’s why it is important to go deep into Lease and Rent concept and understand.
+Both are different, but to a layman, they stand similar.
+That’s why it is important to go deep into the concept and understand.
 Even if the major difference between leasing and renting is who needs to do the maintenance and servicing, there are other differences too.

-This has a been a guide to the top differences between Lease vs Rent.
-Here we also discuss the Rent and Lease differences with examples, infographics, and comparison table.
-You may also have a look at the following articles for gaining further knowledge in Accounting –
+This has been a guide to Lease vs Rent.
+Here we discuss the top 8 differences between them along with infographics and comparison table.
+You may also have a look at the following articles for gaining further knowledge in accounting –